 Both at Brands Hatch and at Spa first lap indiscretions led to great comeback drives which ultimately did not get their just reward.
 John Nielsen tripped up at Druids and then he and Thomas Bscher drove the West McLaren on the limit for three hours but ran out of petrol within sight of the line, losing third place to the second Gulf F1 GTR of Lindsay Owen-Jones and Pierre-Henri Raphanel.
 At Nogaro a Touring Car-style attempt to win the race at the first corner by Peter Kox (substituting for a Japanese-bound John Nielsen) led to Jean-Marc Gounon in the ENNEA Ferrari F40 and Jan Lammers in the Lotus taking a trip into the barriers.
 Gounon got pushed back onto the track and appeared to wait for the race to be restarted by blocking the racing line, when that did not work he set off in pursuit already a lap and a half down.
 He drove the doors off the F40 and was visibly quicker than anything else out there.
 With 20 minutes to go he came in for a splash and dash while just 20 seconds behind the leading McLaren, Jean-Marc gave the clutch death by dropping it on the rev-limiter, braking a driveshaft or so it seemed from my angle.
 A poor reward for such a epic drive.
 He kicked the car in frustration………

-Further back on the grid if any illustration was needed of the great highs and terrible lows that involvement in motorsport will inflict on you the Lanzante Team will serve as a good example.
-Last year as a private team (with some help from the factory) they triumphed at Le Mans.
+Further back on the grid there was a stark illustration of the great highs and terrible lows that involvement in motorsport will inflict on you.
+Last year Lanzante, with some covert help from the factory, triumphed at Le Mans.
 Since Suzuka at the end of August it has all been downhill.
 Soames Langton wrote off the car in practice at Brands Hatch.
 Then a struggle with engine maladies at Spa appeared to end with a podium finish, till they were disqualified for Paul Burdell not doing the required time behind the wheel.
 Then came the accident at Nogaro last week with Soames suffering grievous injuries.
-Those of you waiting to read on your Ceefax of Damon Hill’s triumph in Japan (hopefully) will also get a message (page 366) that Soames is out of his coma and on the way to full recovery, at least that’s what will happen if there is any justice in this world.
+Those of you waiting to read on your Ceefax of Damon Hill’s triumph in Japan (hopefully) will also get a message (page 366) that Soames is out of his coma and on the way to full recovery, at least that’s what will happen if there is any justice left in this world.

 Next it is off to China if there is still a series.